-- 1. Close manual Pressure Building valve. - 2.
-Vent the container to atmospheric pressure.2 - Loosen and remove both the tube connections on the pressure building and economizer output sides of the regulator. - 4.
+- 1. Close manual Pressure Building Valve. - 2.
+Vent the container to atmospheric pressure. - 3.
+Loosen and remove both the tube connections on the pressure building and economizer output sides on the regulator. - 4.
 Remove the regulator from the container by unscrewing the valve body and elbow from the output of the Pressure Building Valve. - 5.
 Repair the regulator and readjust its setpoint using the bench test setup. - 6.
-To install a replacement or readjusted regulator, apply Teflon tape to the elbow on the container and thread the valve body onto the elbow. - 7.
+To install a replacement or re-adjusted regulator, apply Teflon apply Teflon tape to the elbow on the container and thread the valve body onto the elbow. - 7.
 Reconnect the tube connections to the regulator and tighten. - 8.
 Pressurize the container and check it for leaks.